Alejoboga20/Hands-On-Data-Structures-and-Algorithms-with-Python-Third-Edition/Chapter06/Chapter06.md

 2. It is also used in Huffman coding in data compression
 3. Binary search trees are used for efficient searching, insertion, and deletion of a list of items
 4. Priority Queue (PQ), which is used for finding and deleting minimum or maximum items in a collection of elements in logarithm time in the worst case

+## Expression Trees

+An expression tree is a binary tree in which each internal node corresponds to an operator, and each leaf node corresponds to an operand.
+The leaves of an expression tree are the operands, and the other nodes are the operators.
+The expression tree is used to represent expressions in a tree form.
+The expression tree can be used to evaluate the expression, and it can also be used to convert the infix expression to postfix and prefix expressions.

+The **infix** expression is the expression in which the operator is between the operands, such as `a + b`.
+The **postfix** expression is the expression in which the operator is after the operands, such as `ab+`.
+The **prefix** (or polish) expression is the expression in which the operator is before the operands, such as `+ab`.

+In-order traversal of the expression tree gives the infix expression, and the pre-order traversal of the expression tree gives the prefix expression.
+The post-order traversal of the expression tree gives the postfix expression.

+## Binary Search Tree